 Your identity, unless you choose to reveal it to us, remains anonymous as a visitor to our websites.
-If you do reveal your identity to us, we use that information to respond to your request and/or provide you with ministry resources.
-We do not rent, sell, or use it for any other purpose.
+If you do reveal your identity to us, we do not rent or sell your information.

 In the more detailed language below, you’ll see that we do attempt to identify which website pages our guests visit and how they use them.
 The sole use of this information is to help us make our websites more usable and relevant to people who access them and to understand how people utilize our sites.

 In order to do this, we utilize industry-standard statistical software that helps us track usage patterns.
 This software and related processes operate in a way that respects your privacy and allows you to remain anonymous, unless you choose to reveal your identity to us.
 Below is a more detailed description of the safeguards we’ve instituted to guard your privacy while honoring your requests for service.

 Church Initiative’s purpose in collecting non-personally identifying information is to better understand how Church Initiative’s visitors use its websites.